simutaroman/AcademySFTPLoader/Readme.md

 Created by Roman Simuta for Terrasoft Academy team.
 Inspired by AcademyLoader by V. Nikonov.

+THis project uses SSH.NET library as dependency.
+See https://github.com/sshnet/SSH.NET.

 Feel free to contact me by email: simutaroman@gmail.com.

 ---------------